cloudogu/pipe-build-lib/README.md

 // Run the pipeline – this will execute all previously added stages pipe.run()
 ```
-### Full Example Usage in Jenkins with custom stage and overriding
+### Full Example Usage in Jenkins with custom stage and overriding and class usage of shared library
 ```groovy
 @Library([
   'pipe-build-lib',